OpenEars: free speech recognition and speech synthesis for the iPhone

 To use OpenEars:

-• Create your own app, and add the iOS frameworks AudioToolbox and AVFoundation to it.
+• Create your own app, and then add the iOS frameworks AudioToolbox and AVFoundation to it.

-• Inside your downloaded distribution there is a folder called "Frameworks".
-Drag the "Frameworks" folder into your app project in Xcode.
+• Inside your downloaded distribution there is a folder called "Framework".
+Drag the "Framework" folder into your app project in Xcode.

 OK, now that you've finished laying the groundwork, you have to...wait, that's everything.
 You're ready to start using OpenEars.
-Give the sample app a spin to try out the features (the sample app uses ARC so you'll need a recent Xcode version) and then visit the Politepix interactive tutorial generator for a customized tutorial showing you exactly what code to add to your app for all of the different functionality of OpenEars.
+Give the sample app a spin to try out the features and then visit the Politepix interactive tutorial generator for a customized tutorial showing you exactly what code to add to your app for all of the different functionality of OpenEars.

 If the steps on this page didn't work for you, you can get free support at the forums, read the FAQ, brush up on the documentation, or open a private email support incident at the Politepix shop.
 If you'd like to read the documentation, simply read onward.